-Kettlebell Squats target the quadriceps, glutes and hamstring muscles.
+Kettlebell Squats exercise target the quadriceps, glutes and hamstring muscles.

 This exercise will also activate the core muscles by having to engage the abdominals in order to support the lower back.